napari/napari/docs/CORE_DEV_GUIDE.md

 3. **APIs and stability:** Coding users and plugin developers will make extensive use of our APIs.
-The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs and so as the `napari` matures it will very important to ensure our APIs are stable.
+The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs, so as `napari` matures it will very important to ensure our APIs are stable.
 For now, while the project is still in an earlier stage, spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable